Elena Vassilievna Obraztsova -

 to 1994 Elena Obraztsova gave lessons at the Moscow state conservatory;

 since 1984 – as a regular professor.
-Now she teaches at Tokyo
+She teached at Tokyo

-academy , gives masters - classes in Europe and Japan and in the Academy of
+musical academy , gave master - classes in Europe and Japan and in the Academy of

 young opera singers at Marinskij theatre in Saint Petersburg.